ikennarichard/wc-tool/README.md

 - Output the number of bytes in a file `(-c or --bytes option)`.
 - Output the number of lines in a file `(-l or --lines)`.
+- Output the number of words in a file `(-w or --words)`.
+- Output the number of characters in a file `(-m or --chars)`.
+- Print from standard input if no file is specified.
 - Provides usage instructions and error handling.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>